 Sounds scary, right?
 How does one ensure there’s enough room in the budget to account for drastic fluctuation?

-There’s a particular scenario where ARMs assume less risk—if you intend on keeping your home for a short duration.
-For military homebuyers who move frequently, considering an ARM makes sense, unless you’re buying a home as an investment property or retiring.
+There’s a particular scenario where ARMs assume less risk: if you intend to keep your home for a short duration.
+It might make sense for military homebuyers who move frequently to consider an ARM, unless you’re buying the property as a rental investment or retiring.
 Why?
 Because you’re more likely to dodge heavy swings in the market.

 But that’s the tipping point into why an ARM might be a good choice for military homebuyers.
 Let’s take a closer look.